 Support was provided by Force 'Y', comprising the oiler Brown Ranger, which was escorted by the corvettes Coltsfoot and Geranium.
 Brown Ranger and the two corvettes departed Gibraltar after the fall of night on 11 June to reach the Mediterranean point designated as the refuelling rendezvous.
 Although the basic tactical plan was a copy of that which had successfully delivered to Malta three convoys ('Excess', 'Substance' and 'Halberd') during 1941, modifications had to be made as a result of the fact that a large portion of Vice Admiral Sir James Somerville’s Force 'H' was absent from Gibraltar for the 'Ironclad' combined assault on Diégo Suarez at the northern tip of the Vichy French island of Madagascar in the western part of the Indian Ocean.

-The operation was commanded by Vice Admiral A. T. B. Curteis with the extemporised Force ‘W’ based on ships from a number of stations, including the battleship Malaya, carriers Eagle and Argus carrying 16 Hawker Sea Hurricane single-seat fighters, six Fairey Fulmar two-seat fighters and 18 Fairey Swordfish torpedo bombers between them, light cruisers Kenya and Liverpool, light anti-aircraft cruiser Charybdis, and destroyers Antelope, Escapade, Icarus, Onslow, Vidette, Westcott, Wishart and Wrestler.
+The operation was commanded by Vice Admiral A. T. B. Curteis with the extemporised Force 'W' based on ships from a number of stations, including the battleship Malaya, the aircraft carriers Eagle and Argus carrying 16 Hawker Sea Hurricane single-seat fighters, six Fairey Fulmar two-seat fighters and 18 Fairey Swordfish torpedo bombers between them, the light cruisers Kenya and Liverpool, the light anti-aircraft cruiser Charybdis, and the destroyers Antelope, Escapade, Icarus, Onslow, Vidette, Westcott, Wishart and Wrestler.